FAQ

 How do I keep this from becoming a problem?

-• Spending more than planned, or borrowing for play
+• Spending more than you planned, or borrowing for play

 • Hiding gameplay from people in your life